aliaksandr-z/csci-xss-demo/README.md

 ### Searching
 To search through existing posts, input a search query under **Search** and click the **Search** button.
-The search is case senstive and looks for an exact match within each post's title and body.
+The search is case sensitive and looks for an exact match within each post's title and body.
 Search queries can also be entered using http://localhost:3001/?search=.

 ### Clearing existing posts